pmPartch/GetCleanDataProject2/Codebook.md

 ## data transformations

 Units of [standard gravity](http://en.wikipedia.org/wiki/Standard_gravity) and angular velocity (radians/sec).
-The meaurements were made for body accleration, rate of change of acceleration (Jerk), and angular acceleration
+The measurements were made for body acceleration, rate of change of acceleration (Jerk), and angular acceleration

-Of the sampled data (see list below), only the first two items were reatained (1. mean() and 2. std()).
+Of the sampled data (see list below), only the first two items were retained (1. mean() and 2. std()).
 The raw data was filtered to remove all but the columns that measured mean and standard deviation.

 1. mean(): Mean value
 1. std(): Standard deviation